PhillipPapastefanou/SimPHony/README.md

 To maintain the model's integrity and ensure its continued evolution, this musical tradition must be upheld in future development endeavors.

 # Theory
-Fundamendtal equations (to be explained):
+Fundamental equations (to be explained):
 ```math
     \kappa_\mathrm{Leaf}\cdot \frac{d\Psi_{\mathrm{Leaf}}}{dt} - J + T = 0
 ```